-Do I need to have any prior experience or ability to attend an intuitive painting, art journaling or expressive arts workshop?
+Do I need to have any prior experience or ability to engage with intuitive process painting, art journaling or expressive arts?

 Absolutely not.
-All workshops and retreats are suitable for complete beginners and for people with more experience.
+All art based experiences facilitated by Creative Coven Arts are suitable for complete beginners and for people with more experience.

-Will I learn techniques in the intuitive painting workshops?
+Will I learn techniques in intuitive process painting sessions?

 No, you won’t be taught techniques of how to paint and create images or produce paintings in a certain way.
 However, you will be taught the principles for engaging with the intuitive painting process and how to listen deeply to yourself and you will be facilitated to work through ‘blocks’ and challenges in your painting process.